 Fulfills core competency: Contextual Integration.
 A course to acquaint the student with significant historical and cultural developments in Latin America since independence (political instability, economic underdevelopment, class conflict, anti-clericalism, militarism, and the relationship with the United States).
 Select countries such as Brazil, Argentina and Cuba will be emphasized; however, a topical rather than a country-by-country approach will generally be followed.
-Offered Each Year (Fall).
-(UG)

-HST 309: Introduction to the History of American Women (3)
+HST 309: Introduction to the History of American Women

 Fulfills core competency: Contextual Integration.
 Cross-listed as WST 309.
 This course surveys the social, political, and economic history of American women from the colonial era to the present.
 The class places particular emphasis on the ways in which women's experiences have been shaped by such factors as race, class, and ethnicity, as well as by gender.
 Prerequisites: None, but upper division status, or foundational coursework in history or women's studies, is highly recommended.
-Offered Each Year (Spring).
-(UG)

-HST 312: Sub-Saharan Africa (3)
+HST 312: Sub-Saharan Africa

 A study of essential historical and cultural background necessary for understanding contemporary problems of Sub-Saharan Africa.
 Emphasis is placed on pre-selected countries: Nigeria, Zaire, Ghana and the Republic of South Africa.
-Offered As Needed.
-(UG)

-HST 315: Modern Political Thought (3)
+HST 315: Modern Political Thought

 Students will analyze key problems in political philosophy by reading original works by thinkers who have influenced our own political discourse today.
-Offered As Needed.
-(UG)

-HST 317: The Middle East (3)
+HST 317: The Middle East

 Fulfills core competency: Contextual Integration.
-Concentrating primarily on the period following World War I, the course mixes the thematic with the chronological approach.
+This course is a survey of the history of the Middle East.
 Includes discussions of Islam, the growth of nationalism, Pan Arabism, the Arab-Israeli conflict, and Gulf War.
-Offered Each Year.
-(UG)

-HST 319: 20th Century Russia and Eastern Europe (3)
+HST 319: 20th Century Russia and Eastern Europe

 Fulfills core competency: Contextual Integration.
 This course explores the nature of communism in Russia and Eastern Europe, the reasons for the collapse of communist regimes, and the transition to the post-communist era.
 We begin by examining how communist governments gained control in Russia and Eastern Europe, the nature of communist rule, and the crisis confronted by various regimes.
 In addition, we explore the nature of the Cold War and the ideological struggle between state and society, the "democratization" of politics, the problems of ethnic conflict, and changing relations with the West.
-Offered As Needed (UG)

-HST 324: Global Environmental History (3)
+HST 324: Global Environmental History

 Fulfills core competency: Civic Responsibility.
 This course deals with several key aspects of environmental history: 1) humankind's impact on the environment as we attempt to alter our natural surroundings; 2) various philosophical and religious concepts of the environment and humankind's place in the natural world; 3) European global expansion and the impact of this ecological imperialism on indigenous peoples and ecologies; 4) the modern "green" movement; and 5) global environment crises and their impact on domestic affairs and international relations.
-Offered As Needed.
-(UG)

-HST 325: Introduction to Polish Culture (3)
+HST 325: Introduction to Polish Culture

 Fulfills core competency: Contextual Integration; Writing Intensive.
 Cross-listed as IND 325.
 Students are introduced to the history of Polish culture.
 This survey course will focus primarily on cultural developments, but students will also learn about key political, economic, and social developments in Polish history.
-Offered Alternate Years (Spring).
-(UG)

-HST 326: Culture Wars: Social and Political Conflict in Recent Us History (3)
+HST 326: Culture Wars: Social and Political Conflict in Recent Us History